LUNCH WITH SOUPY SALES

 answered the door.
 In fact, the pie was his signature gag in all of his

 his career.
-Celebrity guests who also happened by rarely left without their own
+Celebrity guests who appeared on the show also never left without

-recurring bits was his signature dance, the Soupy Shuffle, and “Words of
+recurring bits were his signature dance, the Soupy Shuffle, and

-Wisdom”, whereby Soupy would impart smart-sounding nonsense.
-Soupy also
+“Words of Wisdom”, whereby Soupy would impart smart-sounding nonsense.
+Soupy

 Soupy and friend thoroughly creamed. |